FCOO/fcoo-grunt-plugin/README.md

 		fcoo_grunt_plugin: {
 			options: {

-	"isApplication" : false,  //true for stand-alone applications. false for packages/plugins "haveJavaScript": true,	//true if the packages have js-files "haveStyleSheet": true,	//true if the packages have css and/or scss-files "haveGhPages"   : true,	//true if there is a branch "gh-pages" used for demos
+	"isApplication" : false, //true for stand-alone applications. false for packages/plugins "haveJavaScript": true,  //true if the application/packages have js-files "haveStyleSheet": true,  //true if the application/packages have css and/or scss-files "haveGhPages"   : true,  //Only for packages: true if there is a branch "gh-pages" used for demos

 	"minimizeBowerComponentsJS" : true, //Only for application: Minifies the bower components js-file "minimizeBowerComponentsCSS": true, //Only for application: Minifies the bower components css-file

 	"beforeProdCmd": "", //Cmd to be run at the start of prod-task.
-Multi cmd can be separated by "&" "beforeDevCmd" : "",	//Cmd to be run at the start of dev-task.
-Multi cmd can be separated by "&" "afterProdCmd" : "",	//Cmd to be run at the end of prod-task.
-Multi cmd can be separated by "&" "afterDevCmd"   : "",	//Cmd to be run at the end of dev-task.
-Multi cmd can be separated by "&"
+Multi cmd can be seperated by "&" "beforeDevCmd" : "", //Cmd to be run at the start of dev-task "afterProdCmd" : "", //Cmd to be run at the end of prod-task "afterDevCmd"  : "", //Cmd to be run at the end of dev-task

-	"exitOnJSHintError"  : true,  //if false any error in JSHint will not exit the task "cleanUp"            : true,	//In debug: set to false "bowerCheckExistence": true,	//true=all bower components must be present. false=allows missing files (only in debug) "bowerDebugging"     : false
+	"exitOnJSHintError"  : true, //if false any error in JSHint will not exit the task "cleanUp"            : true, //In debug: set to false "bowerCheckExistence": true, //true=all bower components must be pressent. false=allows missing files (only in debug) "bowerDebugging"     : false

 			}
 		}